 But why are RCS networks gaining so much attention?

-Well, anyone that’s used Facebook or WhatsApp knows that text messaging can be very nuanced.
-The reason is, these platforms offer features that usually outshine standard SMS.
+Simply put, these platforms offer features that usually outshine standard SMS.
 These include message receipts that tell you that a message has been received and seen by the recipient and more complex media transfer features.
-In fact, iOS users already have many of these features in their iMessage text messaging applications.

 Additionally, there is a major limitation of SMS which is now neatly bypassed.
 You send RCS messages via mobile data or Wi-Fi, so when customers don’t have cell service but they are on a wireless network, you still have the ability to send them messages without a problem.